-- · You may submit another properly completed proxy card with a later date. - · You may grant a subsequent proxy by telephone or through the internet.
+- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Aduro's Secretary at 740 Heinz Avenue, Berkeley, California 94710.

-- You may send a timely written notice that you are revoking your proxy to Aduro's Secretary at 740 Heinz Avenue, Berkeley, California 94710. - · You may attend the annual meeting and vote in person.
+You may attend the virtual annual meeting and vote by following the instructions described above.
 Simply attending the meeting will not, by itself, revoke your proxy.